-- Anything That Moves: James Ballard.
-In the film, he has sex with five different people: an unnamed camera girl (Alice Poon), his wife (Deborah Kara Unger), the woman whose car he crashes into (Holly Hunter), Vaughan (Elias Koteas), and another crash victim (Rosanna Arquette) who has a wound on her leg that both she and James regard as a functioning orifice.
+- Anything That Moves: Ballard.
+In the film, he has sex with five different people: an unnamed camera girl, his wife Catherine, Helen, Vaughan and Gabrielle, who has a wound on her leg that both she and James regard as a functioning orifice.

 - Author Avatar: It was a daring move, to say the least, for Ballard to name the main character after himself.

 - Bandage Babe: Gabrielle, who is forced to wear massive, black, fetish-like metal braces after being in a car crash herself.

 - Bi the Way: Almost all of the lead characters (save for Catherine) are seen having sex with both men and women, including Ballard, Vaughan, Gabrielle and Helen.

 - Bittersweet Ending: The film ends with Ballard forcing his wife's car to crash.
 While it is implied to have helped their marriage and intimacy towards each other, Ballard's final line indicates that he's become a Death Seeker like Vaughan, and hopes to kill himself in the next crash.